mattbirchler/Quick-Reviews-2/review.md

 By all means, make this an elevated permission that requires the user to explicitly allow it (like the "always allow" option for location access), but I think it would be a great addition to iOS.
 For example, I could let Fantastical always start a live activity for my meetings throughout the day.
 Or I could let my Formula 1 app, Box Box, automatically start a live activity for all practice, qualifying, and race sessions, since I know I'll want to have those all the time.

-Like all permissions, this should be easy to revoke so that users maintain control over their device, but I think it's reasonabnle to trust users to give apps they choose to use this ability.
+Like all permissions, this should be easy to revoke so that users maintain control over their device, but I think it's reasonable to trust users to give apps they choose to use this ability.

 ## iPadOS